Episode 58

 Speaker:

-action of actual GLP1, that
+the action of actual GLP1 that

 Speaker:

-which slows down gastric emptying, signaling, uh,
+your body makes, which slows down gastric

 Speaker:

-your brain that you're full.
-So normally
+emptying, signaling, uh, your brain that you're full.

 Speaker:

-Your body makes GLP1 when it says, all right,
+So normally Your body makes GLP1

 Speaker: